bitcraze/crazyflie-lib-python/docs/wireshark/wireshark.md

 - The personal plugin folder is ~/.local/lib/wireshark/plugins.

-Copy the crtp-dissector.lua file into the personal plugin folder and restart Wireshark or hit `CTRL+SHIFT+L`
+Copy the `tools/crtp-dissector.lua` file into the personal plugin folder and restart Wireshark or hit `CTRL+SHIFT+L`

 ## 2. Generate a [PCAP](https://en.wikipedia.org/wiki/Pcap) file